How to Create View in PostgreSQL

 WHERE country = 'USA';

-When you execute the above query, the new view is created with the name ‘customer_status’ that shows the information about the customer’s first name, account status, and country whenever this view is queried using the simple SELECT statement.
+When you execute the above query, a new view named ‘customer_status’ is created.
+This view shows information about the customer’s first name, account status, and country whenever it is queried using the simple SELECT statement.

-Now use the below query to show the data of the view ‘customer_status’.
+Now use the query below to view the ‘customer_status’ data.

 SELECT * FROM customer_status;

-As you can see, the view ‘customer_status’ shows the information about the 4 customers Olivia, David, Michael, and Robert.
-All the customer belongs to the country USA and two of them are active and others are inactive.
+As you can see, the view ‘customer_status’ shows information about the four customers: Olivia, David, Michael, and Robert.
+All four customers belong to the USA; two are active, and the others are inactive.

-But what happens internally, when you show or get the data from the view using the SELECT statement?
-As you run the query something like this for view “SELECT * FROM customer_status”.
+But what happens internally when you show or get the data from the view using the SELECT statement?
+As you run the query, something like this for the view “SELECT * FROM customer_status”.

-Here the view name ‘customer_status’ doesn’t contain the rows or columns from the ‘customers’ table that is specified after the AS keyword.
-But it contains the SQL query that is specified after the AS keyword.
+Here, the view name ‘customer_status’ doesn’t contain the rows or columns from the ‘customers’ table specified after the AS keyword, but it does contain the SQL query specified after the AS keyword.

-So when you call the view, it first executes the SQL query within that view and fetches the result from the database and then this result is shown by that view.
+So, when you call the view, it first executes the SQL query within that view and fetches the result from the database, which is then shown by that view.

-Now you know about creating views and how it works internally.
+Now you know about creating views and how they work internally.

-The view creation is not only limited to a single table, it can also be created using multiple tables.
-Sometimes you need information from the different tables in the database, instead of querying each table separately you can create a view that shows information from all the tables.
+View creation is not limited to a single table; it can also be created using multiple tables.
+Sometimes, you need information from different tables in the database.
+Instead of querying each table separately, you can create a view showing all the tables’ information.

-Let’s see how to create the view from the multiple tables.
+Let’s see how to create the view from multiple tables.

 Suppose you have two tables of books and authors.
 The table books with columns ‘title’, ‘author_id’, ‘publication_year’, and ‘category_id’.
 The authors table with columns ‘author_id’, ‘author_name’, and ‘books_written’.